Keplyx/chickenwars/README.md

 When you hold your knife, you cannot do damage and are hidden (nobody will see your gun), but as soon as you **draw a gun, it will appear at your side**, and will become an easy target.
 To behave like a real chicken, you can make sounds with a menu (show it with the [move right] key).
 You would think it's easy, because you would just have to kill every chicken and hope you kill a player, but you **cannot kill more than one non-player** chicken until you kill yourself.

-**his plugin also modifies the smokes, the decoys, the molotovs and the he grenades:**
+**This plugin also modifies the smokes, the decoys, the molotovs and the he grenades:**
 * [Smokes](http://i.imgur.com/czW5vcF.gifv) creates a lot of chickens so you can hide with them.
 * [Decoys](http://i.imgur.com/6Z4uDQJ.gifv) creates a chicken with your weapon drawn, to bait the other team.
 * [Molotovs](http://i.imgur.com/xyJFF92.gifv) (and incendiaries) turns non-player chickens within range into zombies.